rhosen/chessboard/README.md

 ## About

-A simple chessboard, designed with html and css only
+A simple chess UI, designed with HTML and CSS only.

 # Demo